crcdng/the-swap/README.md

 I wanted to bring that spirit to our metaverse, which is a different concept what people have heard from big corporations.
 I am preparing a series of tutorials and implementing "the swap" was to be one of them.
 When I heard that Javier was already writing contracts that do swap in the literal sense I was looking for, I asked him to team up and write a contract specifically for the "Game On!
 Tezos" hackathon.

-Here is the schema how it works
+Here is the schema that shows how it works:

 ![](docs/diagram.jpg)